 – Old horses: these treatments focus on relaxation and warming techniques.

 – Rescued horses: massage can help to reeducate response to touch, build trust and identify and treat compromised areas in the body.
+When applied sympathetically, bodywork can help the horse regulate its nervous system.

 There are several instances where massage is contraindicated.
 These include, but are not limited to